juleje/BrightBites_RecipeRecommendationApp/README.md

 # Bright Bites
-A mobile recipe recommendation application.
+A mobile explainable ai recipe recommendation application.
 ## About
 Bright Bites, which is a mobile recipe recommendation application that will provide recipes to a user according to their tastes.
 To encourage users to choose healthier options, additional health explanations are added with each recipe.
 The system first takes user preferences as input: